-A balance sheet is a statement of fact usually prepared at the end of a financial year.
-This accounting document summaries assets and liabilities (what a company owns and what it owes) at a point in time.
+A balance sheet is a statement of fact generally prepared at the end of a financial year.
+This accounting document summarises assets and liabilities (what a company owns and what it owes) at a point in time.
 For this reason, you can compare two different balance sheets with relative ease.

-The statement also shows the equity in the business in the form of shareholders funds which is basically the accumulation of profits (or losses) from the profit and loss account while adding in additional share premiums.
+The statement also shows the equity in the business in the form of shareholders' funds.
+This calculation uses the accumulation of profits (or losses) from the profit and loss account while adding in additional share premiums.

 It is part of the accounting and bookkeeping set that also includes a P&L and cash flow forecast.
 Altogether these represent the key financial reports for a company produced on a monthly, quarterly and annual basis.

 Example Balance Sheet

-It is always at a date in time showing a snapshot at that date and not a cumulative value such as in the profit and loss statement where sales accumulate for the entire period.
-So for example assets are all the assets you have at a point in time.
+It is always at a date in time showing a snapshot at that date and not cumulative values such as in the profit and loss statement where sales accumulate for the entire period.
+So, for example, assets are all the assets you have at a given point in time.

 Notes to the Balance Sheet

 Here are notes for the above chart

 - Note 1: Assets - this row is just a heading for the asset categories below.

-- Note 2: Current Assets - these are assets which are the most liquid in that if you needed cash quickly these can be sold more easily than with fixed assets.
-Current assets include cash, bank accounts, prepaid expenses, stock, investments, accounts receivable (debtors account) and other current assets.
+- Note 2: Current Assets - these are assets which are the most liquid.
+This term means that if you needed cash quickly, these could be sold more easily than with fixed assets.
+Current assets include cash, bank accounts, prepaid expenses, stock, investments, and accounts receivable (debtors account).

 - Note 3: Fixed Assets are those that are less liquid and will include vehicles, property, plant, equipment, goodwill, intangible fixed assets and other investments.
 These get shown net of any depreciation you have added into the P&L on a cumulative basis.

 - Note 4: Total Assets - is simply the sum of the two items above.

 - Note 5: Short Term Liabilities - are those items your business owes that fall due within one year and include accounts payable (creditors), income tax, VAT payments, corporation tax, bank loans, other loans and other short-term liabilities.